Style: Free Flight

 PIPER PA-12 SUPER CRUISER

-Please Note: The model pictured above is a KK Piper PA-12 Super Cruiser converted to electric-powered, radio-control and covered with tissue/ markings by John Watters.
-These are not included in the kit!
+Model pictured above is a KK Piper PA-12 Super Cruiser converted to electric-powered, radio-control and covered with tissue/ markings by John Watters.
+RC gear is not included with this kit.